Welcome to The Lutheran Theological Seminary at Philadelphia!

 - Read Scripture.
 The Biblical instructors at LTSP have chosen The New Revised Standard Version to be used in classes.
 The Harper Collins Study Bible is a solid choice for an NRSV annotated Bible.

 - Engage in conversation about vocation and discernment with those who are or have been in seminary or those who have been mentors to you.

-- Take time to do the things you enjoy Take time to visit with family and friends.
+- Take time to do the things you enjoy.
+Visit with family and friends.
 If there is an opportunity to take a retreat or vacation, pursue it!
 Read for fun.
 Go to the movies.
 Relax a little before you begin this new adventure.

 - When applicable, begin to make arrangements for your new schedule: moving, change of address, car insurance/ registration, childcare, etc.